gixlg/gixlg.github.io/_posts/2019-02-27-i-m-a-developer-i-love-automation.md

 ## Conclusion
 Google App Script gives me a level of freedom that other preconfigured services can't have.
-It was a great solution for my use case.
+It's a great solution for my use case.
-For sure the ability to write code had give me the highest degree of flexibility and it's a great plus!
+For sure, the ability to write code is what we, as developers, love and it gives the highest degree of flexibility: it's a great plus!

 The part that I didn't like was the "IDE", if we can call it.
-Write code on the web page wasn't comfortable at all, compared with VSCode or other tools.
+Writing code on a web page wasn't comfortable at all, compared with VSCode or other tools.
-Another negative part wat that is not possible to use source control.
-Is possible to create different version of our code but is totally different to what we are used to do with git for example.
+Another negative part was the impossibility to use source control.
+It is possible to create different versions of our code but is totally different from what we are used to doing with git, for example.

 These problems can be solved using [CLASP](https://github.com/google/clasp).
 Indeed you can find all the code on my [GitHub Repo](https://github.com/gixlg/GASP-Monthly-House-Fee-Calculator).